ryohashimoto/lightrails/README.md

 ## Active Representer

-Add 'represented' model layer to your Rails application.
+Add 'represented' models to your Rails application.
+It can be used with API responses.
-You can wrap hash-like (OpenStruct, Hashie::Mash etc.) objects like below.
+You can wrap hash-like objects (OpenStruct, Hashie::Mash etc.) like below.

 ```ruby
 class ActivityRepresenter < ApplicationRepresenter